dockerizedrupal/-DEPRECATED-puppet-debian-wheezy-for-docker/README.md

 # docker-puppet-debian-wheezy

-An intermediate base Docker image for [dockerizedrupal/supervisor-debian-wheezy](https://github.com/dockerizedrupal/docker-supervisor-debian-wheezy) that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+An intermediate base Docker image for [dockerizedrupal/supervisor-debian-wheezy](https://github.com/dockerizedrupal/docker-supervisor-debian-wheezy).

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container